ncsa/Delta_doc/docs/source/user_guide/software.rst

 -------------------

 .. note::
-   The Delta Open OnDemand (OOD) portal provides an easy method to start a Jupyter notebook; this is the **recommended method** for users.
+   The Delta Open OnDemand (OOD) portal provides an easy method to start a Jupyter notebook; this is the **recommended method**.

    Go to :ref:`OOD Jupyter interactive app <ood-jupyterlab>` for instructions on how to start an OOD JupyterLab session.